-Medicaid and NCHC shall not require prior approval for routine costs in clinical trial services for life threatening conditions, except if the underlying service, product or procedure requires prior approval.
+Medicaid and NCHC shall not require prior approval for Routine Patient Costs Furnished in Connection with Participation in Qualifying Clinical Trials routine costs in clinical trial services for life threatening conditions, except if the underlying service, product or procedure requires prior approval.
 The fact that the Medicaid or NCHC beneficiary is enrolled in a qualifying clinical trial does not eliminate the requirement for prior approval for the underlying service, product, or procedure.